rust-lang/book/src/ch13-01-closures.md

 expensive code twice and make the user wait twice as long as they need to.
 We could fix this problem by creating a variable local to that `if` block to hold the result of calling the closure, but closures provide us with another solution.
 We’ll talk about that solution in a bit.
-But first let’s talk about why there aren’t type annotations in the closure definition and the traits involved with closures.
+But first, let’s talk about why there aren’t type annotations in the closure definition and the traits involved with closures.